Faq’s

 No, but it’s recommended.
 The consultation is pressure-free.
 Completely.
 We learn a little about the subject of the film, share with you what we do, how we do it, and what you get then answer any questions you may still have.
 These projects are very personal and we’ve found a quick conversation is the easiest way to convey the information.
-That being said, if you require everything to be handled by email, just let us know in the contact form and we are happy to honor that request.
+That being said, if you require everything to be handled by email, just let us know and we are happy to honor that request.

 You will receive a welcome kit in your email.
 This kit explains the process, helps you get started on gathering pictures and documents, and has the links to the questionnaires we need filled out.
 Our coordinator will contact you about scheduling the production day and we are off and running!

 You bet.
 You can get an idea of the quality of our work from the sample clips elsewhere on this site.
 If you’d like to see an entire film, we have had families that have allowed us to share their film and we are happy to send you a link.
 Keep in mind, each film is edited with the client’s family in mind as the audience.
 This allows us to get very personal stories.
 Out of respect to these families, we keep them private.
-Each film takes on the personality of the person being formed, so keep this in mind when you’re watching someone else’s family.
+Each film takes on the personality of the person being filmed, so keep this in mind when you’re watching someone else’s family.

 Preparing for the Shoot